yos1up/Yoshify/README.md

 # Yoshify

-Ride Yoshi whenever you want
+Ride Yoshi whenever you want.

+When turned on, it attempts to play Yoshi bongos in sync with the music in your browser.
+At the moment it works best with music that has a regular beat, such as EDM music.

 ## Installation
 This "Yoshify" is provided as an unpacked Chrome extension.
 You can install it into your Chrome [like this way](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).